 Top 10 Password Tips

-Strong passwords are vital for not only your financial security, but for every website and mobile app you have private information stored on today.
-Below are ten tips that lay out ways to strengthen your passwords to your online and mobile information.
+Here at Renasant, we value your privacy and security.
+Our banking experts work hard to keep your information safe; however, the security has to be enforced on both sides.
+Strong, protected passwords are vital for not only your financial security, but also for every website and mobile app you have private information stored on today.
+Below are ten tips from the experts at Renasant Bank that outline ways to strengthen your passwords to your online and mobile information.

 You are the only person who should know your passwords.
 Never share them with anyone, not even your mother.
 Sorry friends and Mom, nothing personal.

 2. Change Your Passwords Periodically